 An original one woman show inspired by the life and legacy of record breaking pilot, Amy Johnson

-Hosted by Jason the Gipsy Moth aeroplane, the day introduces Amy Johnson and her amazing adventures in aviation.
-Children can find out about the challenges Amy faced as she planned and then undertook her incredible solo flight to Australia.
+Hosted by Jason the Gipsy Moth aeroplane, the workshops introduces Amy Johnson and her amazing adventures in aviation.
+Children can find out about the basics of flight as well as the challenges Amy faced as she planned and then undertook her incredible solo flight to Australia.

-This experience is available as a one, two or four day event.
+This experience is available as a one or two day event.
 With a longer event more is included about the history of modern aviation and the golden age of flight in the 20's and 30's.

-These workshop plans are designed for KS1 and KS2 children to participate in and enjoy in various different ways from drama and role play to construction, to fact-finding and discussion.
+These workshops are are designed for KS1 and KS2 children to participate in and enjoy in various different ways from drama and role play to construction, to fact-finding and discussion.

-This plan caters for one year group split into three classes.
+In mainstream schools the workshops cater for one year group split into three classes.
 The plan can be altered for different numbers of children.
-Please get in touch for a tailored quote.
+Please get in touch for a tailored package.

 With the pioneering pilot, Amy Johnson, as our inspiration and significant person, children can explore the wonders of modern flight, stories of endurance and technological advancement in aviation and how a love of flying inspired one young woman to fly solo half way around the world.

 Workshops are designed and led by Jenny Lockyer and will benefit from the support of school teaching and LSA staff.
-Children will be engineers and pilots.
+Children will take on the roles of engineers and pilots.
 As 'Jason' Amy's gipsy moth aeroplane, Jenny will lead activities but also fly to other classrooms and keep everyone on course with the other activities.

 Jason's two passions are flying and his closest friend, Amy Johnson.
 This is Jason's starting point as he narrates the events and talks with children throughout the day about their work and the progress they are making.

-These prices include all planning, delivery and materials.
+These prices are for schools within 10miles of London SE20.
+They include all planning, delivery and materials.
 School to provide glue sticks, scissors, drawing and colouring pencils.

 If you would like me to collate and display the work produced add £200.